NeowayLabs/data-science-template/template/docs/model_report.md

 ```

 #### Metadata
-> Your model's metada should be provided in a machine-interpetrable
+> Your model's metada should be provided in a machine-readable
 > format (e.g. a json file) and include the following items:

 * a brief description: this model predicts the type of a restaurant
   cuisine
 * a measure of accuracy applicable for use of the model in other
-  setupes (if applicable): standard deviation, accuracy, error matrix.
+  setups (if applicable): standard deviation, accuracy, error matrix.
 * model version
 * author
 * date created